dotnet/AspNetCore.Docs/aspnetcore/signalr/hubs.md

 ## Handle errors

-Exceptions thrown in your Hub methods are sent to the client that invoked the method.
+Exceptions thrown in your hub methods are sent to the client that invoked the method.
 On the client, the `invoke` method returns a [JavaScript Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises).
-When the client receives the error, if a handler was attached to the Promise using `catch`, it will be invoked and passed the error as a JavaScript Error object.
+When the client receives the error, if a handler was attached to the promise using `catch`, it will be invoked and passed the error as a JavaScript Error object.

 [!code-csharp[Error](hubs/sample/wwwroot/js/chat.js?range=19)]
 [!code-csharp[Error](hubs/sample/wwwroot/js/chat.js?range=24-29)]